Anush65/questforge/README.md

 QuestForge is a lightweight full‑stack hackathon management platform (prototype).
 It pairs a FastAPI backend (SQLAlchemy models + Pydantic schemas) with a static frontend UI.
 The repo contains developer tooling for local development, demo data, and simple DB setup scripts.

-This README gives a concise, contextual guide for developers to run, extend, and deploy the project.

 **Contents**
 - **Backend**: [backend/](backend) — FastAPI app, routers, SQLAlchemy models, seeding tools
 - **Frontend**: [frontend/](frontend) — static HTML/CSS/JS UI mounted by the backend for demos